zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/audit.md

 LastMod: 2025-10-30
 ---

-# 📜 Auditing in Entity Framework Extensions/n Capture data that has been inserted, modified, or deleted in your database
+# 📜 Auditing Options in EF Extensions

 The **audit feature** in Entity Framework Extensions lets you **track all changes** made to your database during any **bulk operation**.